 You can enter your performance information as often as you’d like.
 You will be able to enter dates for up to 2 quarters prior to the current quarter.
 You will be able to see the available entry dates as soon as you log in to BMI Live.

 Rates per performance each quarter are determined by a combination of the number of performances reported during the payment period and the general licensing fees available for distribution for BMI Live performances.
 Since the number of BMI-licensed works, as well as the amount of the license fees collected by BMI, changes from quarter to quarter, the royalty rate for BMI Live works likewise will vary from quarter to quarter.
 For more information on BMI and royalties see “How We Pay Royalties”.

 At this time BMI Live can only be used for domestic performances.
 BMI writers performing outside of the US should download and complete the Foreign Live Performance Notification Form available on the Forms page.

 BMI Live can only be used for domestic performances at this time.
 If you are performing outside of the US, you can download and submit a Foreign Live Performance Notification Form from our the Forms page.

 Yes, you should include cover songs.
 However, only cover songs within the BMI Live database will be eligible for royalty payments under the BMI Live program.
 When entering a new performance, just click “Add cover song to your setlist” to select a cover song from the BMI Live database of cover songs.

 No. BMI Live is intended for non-classical performances.
-Quarterly royalty payments from BMI Live are completely separate from the annual Live Classical royalty distribution, and BMI Live does not make payments for performances that occurred under a classical license.
-For more information, please review the Guidelines for Reporting Classical Performances to BMI.
+Quarterly royalty payments from BMI Live are completely separate from the annual Live Classical royalty distribution, For more information, please review our guidelines for reporting classical performances.